cloudinary-developers/build-a-mini-netflix/lab2/lab2-intro.md

-# Introduction to section or lab
+# Introduction to topic

-describe the lab or section
+This is where you describe the topic and overview of the steps.